espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 * KEYWORDS: Troubleshooting,Trouble,Problems,Help,Broken,Not Working,bank0,bank0 invalid

 What follows is a quick list of potential problems and solutions.
-If your problem isn't covered here, please post in the [Bangle.js Forum](http://forum.espruino.com/microcosms/1424/).
+If your problem isn't covered here, please [check out the Bangle.js Wiki's FAQ](https://github.com/espruino/BangleApps/wiki) and if you don't find an answer there, post in the [Bangle.js Forum](http://forum.espruino.com/microcosms/1424/).

 Please also check out the [Bluetooth specific troubleshooting page](http://www.espruino.com/Troubleshooting+BLE)